General information on paediatric oncology

 Survival rates between 1991 and 2014

-Between 1991 and 2016, there was – compared to the earlier period (see above) – only a slow further increase in overall survival rates (OS) in Germany; the only exception to this is acute myeloid leukaemia (AML) (see figure below).
+Between 1991 and 2016, there was – compared to the earlier period (see above) – only a slow further increase in overall survival rates (OS) in Germany; the only exception to this was acute myeloid leukaemia (AML) (see figure below).
 For many cancers in children and adolescents, OS of over 80% have been achieved.
 For unfavourable risk groups, the prognosis is aimed to be further improved.
 In addition, reducing short- and long-term side effects is now a key objective.

 5-year survival rate after cancer in childhood and adolescence (0-14 years) in Germany, 1991-2016 (Source: German Childhood Cancer Registry)